Extended Producer Responsibility (EPR) for waste reduction

 Available in English.

-Executive summary available in English, Portuguese, and Croatian.
+Executive summary available in English, Portuguese, Croatian, German, and Greek.

 Written by Zero Waste Europe’s Founder, Joan Marc Simon, and published by Break Free From Plastic, this study critically examines 30 years of Extended Producer Responsibility (EPR) in Europe and around the globe, revealing its successes and limitations.